 Coffee has so many forms, so many tastes.
 How you like your coffee is a matter of personal taste and choice.
-But you can’t get away from the daily joy of starting the day with the first brew, and even during the day your brew plus cake or biscuits.
-You may prefer mocha, or americano with hot or cold milk, or a straightforward flat white.
+But you can’t get away from the daily joy of starting the day with the first brew, and throughout the day with cake or biscuits.
+You may prefer mocha, or Americano with hot or cold milk, or a straightforward flat white.
 However you like your coffee, our fab roasts are ideal - after all we don't roast 'simply great coffee' for anything else!.

-Everyone knows the cappuccino, this is the coffee tapas, made up of three layers, espresso shot, steamed milk, then frothed milk.
+Everyone knows the cappuccino.
+This is the coffee tapas, made up of three layers; an espresso shot followed by steamed milk, then frothed milk.
 Chocolate powder or shavings top it off, ideal for a breakfast drink

 Café latte (or café au lait)

-A popular option that has over the years become slightly corrupted to be nothing more than a flat white, a delightful brew in its own right.
-Café latte should have a single shot of coffee, with piping hot milk in my view floated on the espresso and the milk becomes a filter for the coffee.
+A popular option that has over the years, become slightly corrupted to be nothing more than a flat white, which is a delightful brew in its own right.
+Café latte should have a single shot of coffee, with piping hot milk in my view, floated on the espresso and then the milk becomes a filter for the coffee.
 Delightful!

 Originating with the long black in New Zealand and Australia, the flat white works through steaming the milk from the bottom of the jug, making a crème rather than a froth, then simply flow over a shot of espresso.
-Ideal mid-morning brew, again with an almond biscotti simply the best.
+An ideal mid-morning brew, and with an almond biscotti it's simply the best.

 Two shots of espresso are the starts of this little darling.
 Simply pour into a cup of hot water.
 There should be more of a crema (creamy foam) than an americano.
 The wonders of food science.
 This is the reverse of an americano.
-Hm real waker upper!
+Hmmm, a real waker upper!

 Macchiato (also known as a piccolo latte)

 Guess what?
-Start with a shot of espresso and then to off with foamed milk.
-Don’t scald the milk or will separate.
-Stronger than a cappuccino, as no steamed milk.
-Smaller stronger and served in an espresso cup.
+Start with a shot of espresso and then top off with foamed milk.
+Don’t scald the milk or it will separate.
+Stronger than a cappuccino, as no steamed milk, and smaller, served in an espresso cup.

-‘Mocha’ to the masses, is a latte with added chocolate powder or syrup, sometimes and with a touch of western decadence, topped with whipped cream.
+‘Mocha’ to the masses, is a latte with added chocolate powder or sometimes with syrup.
+A touch of western decadence sees it topped with whipped cream.
 A delightful marriage of hot chocolate and café latte.

-This coffee brew was supposedly created by the Gi’s during the second world war, to simply make their coffee go further, more hot water was added.
+This coffee brew was supposedly created by the GIs during the second world war.
+To make their coffee go further, more hot water was added.
 The coffee was a strong roast espresso.
 Now the chosen drink of many, some prefer hot milk while others prefer cold.
 It's up to you!

-A Vienna has at its core 2 shots of strong espresso, and then adding whipped cream.
-Resulting in a merging of strong espresso and smooth sugary cream
+A Vienna has at its core two shots of strong espresso, then add whipped cream.
+The result is a merging of strong espresso and smooth sugary cream